Wabasha Street Caves Guide: Haunted Stories, Tour Times, and What to Expect

 Where to Stay

-If you’re looking to stay overnight to do more in the area, you are in luck because St. Paul has some of the best hotels.
-The closest one is the InterContinental Hotel, just across the Wabasha Street Bridge.
+If you want to stay overnight, St. Paul has great hotels.
+The closest upscale option is the InterContinental, just across the Wabasha Street Bridge.

 If you only have an Hour

-Definitely, do the walking tour of the Wabasha Street Caves.
-It last’s an hour and if you love history, corruption, and more, this is your tour.
+Do the walking tour of the Wabasha Street Caves.
+It lasts about an hour.
+If you love history and true-crime lore, this is your tour.

-I enjoyed it so much and learn more about St. Paul than I ever knew.
-I’d love to go back and try their haunted tour to get a few more first-hand accounts.
+I enjoyed it and learned more about St. Paul than I expected.
+I’d go back for the Lost Souls tour to hear more first-hand accounts.